 Foodbanks give three days of emergency food to local people in crisis and enable communities to help each other.

 Food is given out via a voucher scheme following a referral from one of a number of agencies.
-If you need help you can obtain a voucher from your case worker, Citizens Advice Bureau, Affinity Sutton, Job Centre Plus, the Borehamwood and Elstree Children's Centre, Homestart, Crossroads, Mencap and others.
+If you need help you can obtain a voucher from your case worker, Citizens Advice Bureau, Clarion, Job Centre Plus, the Borehamwood and Elstree Children's Centre, Homestart, Crossroads, Mencap and others.
 Vouchers are also issued at The Civic Offices, Elstree Way, Borehamwood WD6 1WA.
 The voucher can only be redeemed at the Borehamwood Foodbank.

 Donations are welcomed.
 Please drop off any items to the foodbank during its opening times.